 It is important to note that this change will not result in extra Pell Grant being awarded to a student.
 The maximum time frame that eligible students may receive Pell Grant is for the equivalent of 12 full-time semesters.
 In the past, a full-time student could receive only two disbursements per year.
 Now students will be able to receive up to three Pell disbursements in one academic year.

 Continuing undergraduate students who currently receive Cal Grant funds may request to have a portion of their funds applied to tuition expenses during the summer semester.
 In order to receive the full semester amount of your Cal Grant, you must be enrolled in a total of 12 units.

 If you are enrolled in fewer than 12 units, your Cal Grant will be prorated as follows:

 If you enroll in fewer than 6 units you will not be eligible to receive the award.

 Please note: The California Student Aid Commission considers the summer session a full semester of eligibility.
-By choosing to use your Cal Grant during the summer semester, you will reduce your total program eligibility by one semester.
-Most students are awarded 8 semesters of Cal Grant eligibility (if you enter the program as a first-year student).
-By choosing to use your Cal Grant funds during the summer semester, you may not have enough remaining eligibility to assist with your tuition during your fourth year.
+Choosing to use your Cal Grant during the summer semester will reduce your total program eligibility by one semester.
+Most students are awarded eight semesters of Cal Grant eligibility (if you enter the program as a first-year student).
+By choosing to use your Cal Grant funds during the summer semester, you may not have enough remaining eligibility to assist with your tuition costs during your fourth year.
 You may verify your remaining Cal Grant eligibility online by creating an account on WebGrants for Students.